ragapp/ragapp/README.md

 You can use hosted AI models from OpenAI or Gemini, and local models using [Ollama](https://ollama.com/).

+> _Note_: To avoid [running into any errors](https://github.com/ragapp/ragapp/issues/22), we recommend using the latest version of Docker and (if needed) Docker Compose.

 ## Endpoints

 The docker container exposes the following endpoints: